Brainstorming

 Group brainstorming is great, but it can also be helpful for team members to work through ideas on their own before coming back together.
 This modification to any brainstorming method is particularly helpful to make sure that people who may not speak up as much in a group setting to get some ideas down.
 You can combine this with any of the methods above, or unstructured brainstorming, but decide roughly on some minimum measure of "quantity of ideas" for each person to come up with, as a guideline before coming back together.
 You can also do this as an "assignment" to your team between meetings.

-Assignment: Evidence of Brainstorming
+Assignment: Brainstorming Document

 Each team should submit a document with the following information: